Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Use Cases

 \subsubsection{Unexpected Traffic Events}

 The inherent mobility and on-demand deployment of \ac{HAPS} make them well suited for managing dynamic communication demands, including large public events, sudden traffic surges, or routine daily traffic variations~\cite{kurt2021vision, dong2016constellation}.
 By adapting to these fluctuations, \ac{HAPS} alleviate congestion, enhance \ac{QoS}, and improve energy efficiency.
 Compared to small cell densification, which requires extensive planning, fixed infrastructure, and offers limited flexibility, \ac{HAPS} provide a faster and more cost-effective solution that can be deployed in real time without physical constraints.
-A \ac{QoS}-driven deployment framework was proposed in~\cite{dong2016constellation} to optimize \ac{HAPS} operation based on coverage, capacity, and latency metrics, balancing efficiency and cost.
+A \ac{QoS}-driven deployment framework was proposed by Dong~\textit{et al.}~\cite{dong2016constellation} to optimize \ac{HAPS} operation based on coverage, capacity, and latency metrics, balancing efficiency and cost.
 In integrated networks where ground and aerial \acp{BS} share spectrum, interference remains a key issue.
-As noted in~\cite{wei2023spectrum}, advanced techniques such as dynamic resource allocation, spectrum sharing, and adaptive power control enable efficient \ac{HAPS} operation and seamless coexistence with \acp{TN}, ensuring robust performance under variable traffic conditions.
+As noted by Wei~\textit{et al.}~\cite{wei2023spectrum}, advanced techniques such as dynamic resource allocation, spectrum sharing, and adaptive power control enable efficient \ac{HAPS} operation and seamless coexistence with \acp{TN}, ensuring robust performance under variable traffic conditions.
+Jeon~\textit{et al.}~\cite{jeon2022energy} installed a \ac{RIS} on a \ac{HAPS} to provide extensive \ac{LoS} and full-area coverage for \ac{UAV}-\acp{BS} deployed in response to sudden urban traffic spikes.
+The combined optimization of \ac{RIS} phases, array-partitioning algorithms, and positioning enhanced the energy efficiency of each \ac{UAV}-\ac{BS}.